yfosp/main-website/COMMUNITY_GUIDELINES.md

 1. Don't use violent threats or language directed against another individual.
 2. Consider collaboration before conflict.
 3. No discriminatory jokes, insults, and language.
-This includes discriminatory behavior and speech, especially racist, homophobic, sexist, or demeaning words.
+This includes discriminatory behavior and speech, especially racist, homophobic, sexist, ageist, or demeaning words/comments.
 4. Do not post sexually explicit or violent material.
 5. No unwelcome sexual attention.
 6. Do not advocate for or encourage any of the above behavior.